Index Modulation for Modulation on Conjugate-Reciprocal Zeros (IM-MOCZ): Simulation Results

-Fig. \ref{fig:BER_N10} shows the BER of IM-MOCZ with RFMD and DiZeT detection where $N=10$ and $L_{\text{ch}}=3$ for $K=8$, $6$ and $4$, alongside conventional MOCZ ($N = K=10$).
-For $K = $ 8, the proposed IM-MOCZ achieves a BER improvement over conventional MOCZ of approximately 0.7 dB and 1.2 dB when using the RFMD and DiZeT detectors, respectively at a BER of $10^{-4}$.
-Observing when $K = $ 6, a BER improvement is achieved over conventional MOCZ of approximately 1.9 dB and 2.6 dB when using the RFMD and DiZeT detectors, respectively at a BER of $10^{-4}$.
-Reducing $K$ increases the energy per transmitted bit, generally improving BER.
-However, smaller $K$ values correspond to more implicit bits ($N-K$), increasing the number of candidate codebooks (e.g., $2^{N-K}=64$ for $N=10$, $K=4$).
-In this case, a single mis-detected transmitted bit can propagate errors to all $N-K = 10-4 = 6$ implicit bits, significantly degrading BER when compared to conventional MOCZ which is observed in Fig. \ref{fig:BER_N10} when $K = 4$.
-Spectral efficiency gains were calculated to be 18.18\% for $K=8$, 44.44\% for $K=6$, and 85.71\% for $K=4$ with $N=10$, and $L_{\text{ch}}=3$.
+Figure~\cref{fig:Equal_Tx} presents the BER and BLER performance of IM-MOCZ using RFMD and DiZeT detection for different values of $K$, where $N = N_{\mathrm{M}} = 10$ and $L_{\text{ch}} = 3$, compared to conventional BMOCZ ($N_{\mathrm{M}}=K=10$).
+For $K = 8$, IM-MOCZ achieves a BER gain of approximately 0.2~dB and 0.9~dB at a BER of $10^{-4}$ using RFMD and DiZeT detectors respectively.
+For $K = 6$, the gain increases to approximately 2.1~dB using RFMD and 2.3~dB using DiZeT detectors.
+Reducing $K$ increases the energy per transmitted bit, generally improving BER performance.
+However, smaller values of $K$ also increase the number of implicit bits ($N-K$), resulting in a larger set of candidate codebooks (e.g., $2^{10-4} = 64$).
+Consequently, a single error in detecting transmitted bits can propagate to all $N-K$ implicit bits, which significantly degrades BER and BLER performance, as observed when $K = 4$.
+Under equal transmit energy, conventional BMOCZ achieves $\mathrm{SE}_{\mathrm{M}} = 10/13$ bits/s/Hz, while IM-MOCZ achieves $\mathrm{SE} = 10/11$, $10/9$, and $10/7$ bits/s/Hz for $K = 8, 6, 4$, respectively, demonstrating that IM-MOCZ can attain SE higher than $1$ bits/s/Hz, unlike conventional BMOCZ.

-Fig. \ref{fig:BER_N20} presents the BER performance of IM-MOCZ with RFMD and DiZeT detection where $N=20$ and $L_{\text{ch}}=3$ for $K=18$, $16$, and $14$, alongside conventional MOCZ ($N=K=20$).
-From Fig.~\ref{fig:BER_N20}, for $K = $ 18, IM-MOCZ achieves a BER improvement over conventional MOCZ of approximately 1.7 dB and 1.9 dB when using RFMD and DiZeT detectors at a BER of $2\times10^{-4}$ and $10^{-4}$ respectively.
-When $K = $ 16, BER improvements over conventional MOCZ measured at 3.8 dB and 3.7 dB using RFMD and DiZeT detectors at a BER of $2\times10^{-4}$ and $10^{-4}$ respectively.
-Although gains are relatively high, BER performance is worse across the board when compared to the simulation results presented in Fig. \ref{fig:BER_N10}.
-As the value of $N$ increases, there is less spacing between candidate codebooks in each sector, which has an impact on BER performance.
-For similar reasons discussed, as the value of $K$ decreases past a certain point, the BER performance begins to degrade rapidly.
-The spectral efficiency gains were calculated to be 8.33\% for $K=18$, 18.18\% for $K=16$ and 30\% for $K=14$ with $N=20$, and $L_{\text{ch}}=6$.